Ableton/AudioPerfLab/README.md

 A graph of the amount of time taken to process each audio buffer as a percentage of the buffer duration.
 Drop-outs and intervals without audio processing are drawn in red.

-The switch controls if the visualization is active.
-This can be used to freeze the graph in order to take a closer look.
-Drawing the visualization can sometimes impact the way audio threads are scheduled.
-Timing measurements are collected even when the visualization is disabled, so by briefly toggling the visualization off and on you can observe behavior without the confounding effect of drawing.
+The switch controls if visualizations are active.
+It can be used to freeze the graphs in order to take a closer look.

+⚠️ Drawing visualizations is expensive and can impact the way audio threads are scheduled, sometimes resulting in better performance.
+Measurements are collected even when visualizations are disabled, so by briefly turning them off, performing a test, and then switching them back on, you can observe behavior without the confounding effect of drawing.

 ## Cores